 Before the colonoscopy, an IV is inserted, and medication is given to make the patient relaxed and sleepy.
 The heart, blood pressure, and oxygen levels are monitored throughout the procedure.
 During the colonoscopy, the patient lies on their left side or back as the colonoscope is slowly inserted, until it reaches all the way to the tip of the colon..
 The procedure takes about 15-60 minutes.
 A biopsy may be taken during the procedure if an area needs to be examined further.

 After the procedure, patients will be kept under observation for about an hour or two, until the medication wears off.
 Reflexes and judgment may be impaired for the rest of the day.
 Some cramping or bloating may be experienced, but should be relieved quickly.
 Eating and other normal activities can resume immediately.

 Complications from colonoscopy

-Complications of a colonoscopy are rare and minor.
-The procedure is very safe when performed by a trained and experienced professional.
-If they do occur, complications can include bleeding from the site of the biopsy, perforation of the bowel wall or reactions to the IV medication.
+Complications from colonoscopy are rare, and are usually minor.
+The procedure is very safe when performed by a trained and experienced professional, such as Dr. Prokupek.
+If they do occur, complications can include bleeding from the site of the biopsy, perforation of the bowel wall, or reactions to the IV medication.